Christoffel-Symbols/CS-Calculator/README.md

 ## Known Issues

+- Ricci tensor calculated from first kind Riemann Tensor doesn't worl - this prevents the software from exploiting known tensor symmetries.

+## Roadmap

+Here are some future plans for the Christoffel Symbols Calculator:

 - Need to develop a parser that can render pythonnic mathematical expression to latex in real-time.
 This, in part, can be achieved using shunting yard algorithm.

-## Roadmap

-Here are some future plans for the Christoffel Symbols Calculator:

-- Include electromagnetism tensor to describe electromagnetic field in spacetime.
+- Develop python app further by including Weyl Tensor, Electromagnetic Tensor and visualization of geodesics, and etcetera.
+- Flask caching depending (maybe on redis) on how popular the app gets.
+- covariant and contravariant bifurcation option for each tensor.
+- Exploiting tensor symmetries to decrease calculation time and app efficiency

 ## Questions